faceki/KYC-Android-Native-V2/README.md

 *	Internet connection

 ### Authentication with OAuth2
-Your OAuth2 credentials are constructed using your API token as the Client ID and email.
+Your OAuth2 credentials are constructed using your API token as the Client ID and clientSecret.
 You can view and manage your API token.

-Client ID and email are used to generate an OAuth2 access token.
+Client ID and clientSecret are used to generate an OAuth2 access token.
 OAuth2 has to be activated for your account.
 Contact your Faceki Account Manager for activation.

 #### Access Token Timeout (OAuth2)
 Your OAuth2 access token is valid for 60 minutes.
 After the token lifetime is expired, it is necessary to generate a new access token.